Towards Evaluating the Robustness of Visual State Space Models: Robustness of Vision State Space Models

 \underline{\textbf{Random Patch Drop:}} We assess the robustness of VSSMs in occluded scenarios by randomly dropping patches from images.
-We split the image into $n\times n$ patches and randomly select patches whose values will be set to zero.
-As shown in Tab.\ref{tab:random_drop_main} (\textit{top}), when image is split into $16 \times 16$ patches, VSSMs consistently outperform ResNet, ConvNeXt, and ViT models in maintaining accuracy with increasing numbers of dropped patches.
-However, under conditions of extreme spatial information loss, Swin models demonstrate superior performance. \textit{\textbf{This trend persists when the image is split into $8 \times 8$ patches, as illustrated in Tab.\ref{tab:random_drop_main} (\textit{bottom}), highlighting the robustness of VSSMs and the exceptional resilience of Swin models in extreme patch drop scenarios.}} Results on different patch sizes showing similar trend are reported in Appendix \ref{app:randomdrop}.
+We split the image into $n\times n$ patches and randomly select the patches whose values will be set to zero.
+As shown in Tab.\ref{tab:random_drop_main} (\textit{top}), when image is split into $16 \times 16$ patches, VSSMs consistently outperform MambaVision, ResNet, ConvNeXt, and ViT models in maintaining accuracy with increasing numbers of dropped patches.
+However, under conditions of extreme spatial information loss, Swin models demonstrate superior performance, whereas the hybrid architecture-based MambaVision performs worst. \textit{\textbf{This trend persists when the image is split into $8 \times 8$ patches, as illustrated in Tab.\ref{tab:random_drop_main} (\textit{bottom}), highlighting the robustness of VSSMs and the exceptional resilience of Swin models in extreme patch drop scenarios.}} Results on different patch sizes showing similar trend are reported in Appendix \ref{app:randomdrop}.